Anderson acceleration for contractive and noncontractive operators: Numerical Experiments

 \section{Numerical Experiments}

-In this section, three test problems will illustrate the theory above, extend the AA methodology to a new application in the nonlinear Helmholtz equation, and improve on existing results for AA applied to the steady Navier-Stokes equations.
+In this section, the following test problems will illustrate the theory and the practical guidance given above demonstrating both safeguarding and dynamic depth selection stragies, extend the AA methodology to a new application in the nonlinear Helmholtz equation, and improve on existing results for AA applied to the steady Navier-Stokes equations.